BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 hope, on an item-by-item basis.
 Basically every bullet point in the "Overview" section is its own "folder" once imported into FilterTool.

-Note that the Hammerlock and Tiny Tina DLCs were already quite generous with loot, compared to the rest of the game, and this mod ends up making those DLCs a bit ridiculous with loot.
-I'll probably not bother trying to stem that tide, though, so just enjoy the overabundance of loot!

 Usage/Installation
 ------------------